mlehotay/blog/content/subdomains.md

 * PokePredictor is running at [pokepredictor.herokuapp.com](http://pokepredictor.herokuapp.com/)
 * Abalone Calculator is running at [mollusc.herokuapp.com](http://mollusc.herokuapp.com/)

 I suppose I could buy domains for each one and and give them names like broccoli.com or my-cool-app.xyz but I don't want to pay for three new domain names.
-I already have a domain and we can give these web apps addresses that are subdomains of the domain that I already own.
+I already have a domain and we can give these web apps addresses that are subdomains of the one I already own.

 Setting this up on Digital Ocean is a bit easier than on Heroku so let's do the Broccoli Recommender first.